sean-gugler/DeathmazeFairPlay/README.md

 ## Retail editions

+The later edition comes from the most authentically preserved release I've encountered, in the [woz-a-day](https://archive.org/details/wozaday_Deathmaze_5000) collection.
+That collection rarely mentions provenance, but it seems to deal exclusively with original pressings, not copies.
+While the disks it works from are not always factory-pristine and may be "contaminated" by save games or high score tables, this one looks clean.

+An identical copy of that game file can be found at [Asimov](https://www.apple.asimov.net/images/games/file_based/ankh_crimewave_deathmaze5000_starmaze.dsk) on a disk captured many years earlier, bundled with some other games.
+Incidentally, that disk uses "Beautiful Boot" instead of standard DOS, which prevents the "save game to disk" feature from working.
+Transplanting the program file to a standard DOS disk allows saving to work normally.

-The earlier release has been in my own collection since 1980.
-It is not an official retail disk, so I have no way of knowing for sure if it was cracked or if the original was not protected.
-There is no evidence of any vanity vandalism typically inserted by crackers, though.
+The earlier edition of the game has been in my own collection since 1980.
+It is not an official retail disk, yet for several reasons I feel confident my file came unmodified from one.
+There is no evidence of any vanity vandalism typically inserted by crackers.
+The woz disk isn't copy protected, so this one probably wasn't either.
+There are some minor bugs not present in the woz edition.
+Forensic analysis of the two files show rippled jump-offset changes which typically result from recompiling source rather than hacking.

-The later release was found on Asimov, bundled on a disk with some other games.
-The "save game to disk" feature does not work in situ; it relies on standard DOS, but that disk uses "Beautiful Boot" instead.
-When I transplanted the entire program file to a standard DOS disk, I found that saving worked fine.
-I have no other information on this edition's provenance but forensic analysis suggests it was an official update.
-There are many jump-offset changes which typically result from recompiling source rather than hacking.
+See also "Fadden listing" below.

 ## Observations